Much-Needed Break from Fitness and Making Your Way Back

 How do I reboot my workouts?

 It’s important to do everything right and with minimum losses on your way back to fitness.
-The nature of your comeback will fully depend on the reason of your workout break or the time you’ve been missing from the gym.
+The nature of your comeback will fully depend on the reason for your workout break or the time you’ve been missing from the gym.

 Make a full recovery